Basic Language Elements

 SELECT /*This section is not evaluated!*/ * FROM dual;

-SQL Identifier
+SQL identifier

 Each database object has a unique name.
 Within a SQL statement, object names are referenced as SQL identifiers.
 Database objects include schemas, tables, views, columns, functions, users, and roles.
 In Exasol, SQL identifiers can have a maximum length of 128 characters.
 Identifiers can be regular identifiers (unquoted) or delimited identifiers (quoted).